mirror/vbox/src/VBox/ValidationKit/docs/VBoxAudioValidationKitReadMe.txt

 the existing audio stack code as possible.
 This allows the following operation modes:

+Standalone
-- Standalone: Playing back / recording audio data (test tones / .WAV files) in a standalone scenario, i.e. no VirtualBox / VMs required).
-This mode is using the audio (mixing) stack and available backend drivers without the need of VirtualBox being installed.
+  Playing back / recording audio data (test tones / .WAV files) in a standalone scenario, i.e. no VirtualBox / VMs required).
+This mode is using VirtualBox' audio (mixing) stack and available backend drivers without the need of VirtualBox being installed.

+Manual
-- Manual: Performing single / multiple tests manually on a local machine.
+  Performing single / multiple tests manually on a local machine.
   Requires a running and set up test VM.

+Automated
-- Automated: Performs single / multiple tests via the Validation Kit audio test driver and can be triggered via the Validation Kit Test Manager.
-The test driver can be found at [1].
+  Performs single / multiple tests via the Validation Kit audio test driver and can be triggered via the Validation Kit Test Manager.

-- (Re-)validation of previously ran tests: This takes two test sets and runs the validation / analysis on them.
-See VKAT's "verify" sub command for more.
+(Re-)validation of previously ran tests
+  This takes two test sets and runs the validation / analysis on them.

+Self testing mode
-- Self testing mode: Performs standalone self tests to verify / debug the involved components.
-See VKAT's "selftest" sub command for more.
+  Performs standalone self tests to verify / debug the involved components.

-[1] src/VBox/ValidationKit/tests/audio/tdAudioTest.py

 Components and Terminology